-For me these books are like good friends who share a hug, a laugh, a feeling of hope or inspiration.
-There is a little of the wise mentor the books, each showing me new ways to perceive the world around me.
-Each of these books found me at a particular phase of my life and spoke to me so strongly that I experienced more than a good read.
+For me, these books are like good friends who share a hug, a laugh, a feeling of hope or inspiration.
+There is a little of the wise mentor in each of the books.
+Each book showed me new ways to perceive the world around me.
+Each of these books spoke to me so strongly that I experienced more than a good read.

-Marguerite Henry’s Misty of Chincoteague spoke to me as a little girl longing for a horse of her own so profoundly that my imagination enriched the story with layers of characterization and detail.
-Then, when I read it as an adult I was disappointed to find the story, while sweet, wasn’t as profound as I had remembered.
+Marguerite Henry’s Misty of Chincoteague spoke to me as a little girl longing for a horse of her own.
+My imagination enriched the story with layers of characterization and detail.
+Then, when I read it as an adult I found the story sweet, but disappointingly not as profound as I had remembered.
 But this book belongs on this list, because of the way the words on the page blossomed in my mind.
 I hope one day to write a story that has the power to compel a reader to make it more than it is.

 No, I would have to say that the very top of my list is occupied by A Wrinkle in Time by Madeleine L’Engle.
 I read it shortly after it had been published (1962).
 All I had to do was read the first page which begins with “It was a dark and stormy night.”
 Meg Murry is sitting on the edge of her bed, wrapped in an old quilt and shakes with the house in the storm.
 But it wasn’t the storm that had upset her, it was the storm on top of everything else.
 On top of everything that was wrong with her.